 - Learn to recognize and avoid contacting poison oak.

 - Wear long pants, long sleeves, boots, and gloves to protect the skin.

 - Apply an over-the-counter skin barrier product that contains bentoquatam (IvyBlock) to prevent poison oak from penetrating the skin.

 - Remove plants if they grow near your home.

 - Wash immediately after a suspected exposure.

-- Avoid rubbing when the allergic reaction develops because it may lead to secondary bacterial skin infection.
+- Avoid rubbing when the allergic reaction develops because it may lead to a secondary bacterial skin infection.

 - Try not to touch objects that may be contaminated with poison oak.